Ion Vapor Deposition Aluminum Coating - Application of the Process at Boeing

-- After coating is complete, the boats are allowed to cool for 2 minutes and the coater is vented to atmospheric pressure.
+- After coating is complete, the boats are allowed to cool for two minutes and the coater is vented to atmospheric pressure.

 - The air-floatation dolly is moved up to and docked with the coater.
 The parts rack is moved onto matching rails on the air-floatation dolly.
 The air-floatation dolly and parts rack are removed from the coater.
 The door of the coater is closed to reduce moisture adsorption from the air.

 In addition to IVD aluminum being used as a cadmium-replacement finish for corrosion protection of aircraft structural steel parts, IVD aluminum has been used extensively to protect the external steel surface of missiles from corrosion during storage.
-Also, IVD aluminum finds use as a cadmium-replacement finish for many small steel part applications, such as, fasteners, bolts, nuts, springs, rivets, etc. As noted in MIL-DTL-83488, IVD aluminum "can be applied to copper, titanium, and stainless steel alloys to provide corrosion compatibility with aluminum structure."
+Also, IVD aluminum finds use as a cadmium-replacement finish for many small steel part applications, such as fasteners, bolts, nuts, springs, rivets and so on.
+As noted in MIL-DTL-83488, IVD aluminum "can be applied to copper, titanium and stainless steel alloys to provide corrosion compatibility with aluminum structure."

 10. How is IVD aluminum environmentally friendly?

 Both the aluminum coating and the IVD process are environmentally clean.
 As evidence, aluminum is used without concern in our everyday lives.
-It is used as skins on aircraft, as siding on houses, in automobile parts, and in cookware.
+It is used as skins on aircrafts, as siding on houses, in automobile parts and in cookware.
 The IVD aluminum coating is essentially pure aluminum, being deposited from 1100 aluminum alloy.

 Waste disposal is a major problem for the cadmium processes.
 Treatment of cadmium-plating solutions and rinse waters is required.
 This is usually a two-step process requiring the destruction of cyanide followed by precipitation of the cadmium.
-Both steps require separate tanks, instrumentation, chemicals, and labor hours.
-The effluent from these processes can be diluted or buffered to produce wastewater that meets pre-treatment standards after the filtration of the precipitated cadmium compound.
-The remaining sludge must be dried, stabilized, and disposed in a hazardous waste disposal site.
-Even then, the environmental problems have notended.
-Cadmium can be extremely hazardous if it enters the ground water system; the allowable concentration in wastewater is only one-fifth that for arsenic.
-As a result of these problems andthe associated liability, disposal costs are high and are continuing to rise.
+Both steps require separate tanks, instrumentation, chemicals and labor hours.
+The effluent from these processes can be diluted or buffered to produce wastewater that meets pretreatment standards after the filtration of the precipitated cadmium compound.
+The remaining sludge must be dried, stabilized and disposed in a hazardous waste disposal site.
+Even then, the environmental problems have not ended.
+Cadmium can be extremely hazardous if it enters the ground water system; the allowable concentration in wastewater is only one-fifth of that for arsenic.
+As a result of these problems and the associated liability, disposal costs are high and are continuing to rise.
 Federal treatment standards for land disposal of cadmium-bearing sludge are stringent and subject to future modifications.

-Processing and maintenance activities dealing with cadmium must all comply with OSHA Standards as well as EPA regulations.
-Inhaling small quantities of cadmium dust or fumes may cause a dry throat, cough, chest pain, headache, shortness of breath, and vomiting.
+Cadmium processing and maintenance activities must all comply with OSHA Standards, as well as EPA regulations.
+Inhaling small quantities of cadmium dust or fumes may cause a dry throat, cough, chest pain, headache, shortness of breath and vomiting.
 More severe exposure could result in death.
-On 14 September 1992, OSHA established an Expanded Standard for cadmium, which limited the cadmium exposure to a single 8-hour time weighted average permissible exposure limit (TWA PEL) of 5 micrograms of cadmium per cubic meter (µg/m3) of air for all cadmium compounds, including dust and fumes.
+On 14 September, 1992, OSHA established an expanded standard for cadmium, which limited the cadmium exposure to a single 8-hour, time-weighted average permissible exposure limit (TWA PEL) of 5 micrograms of cadmium per cubic meter (µg/m3) of air for all cadmium compounds, including dust and fumes.
 An airborne concentration as low as 2.5 micrograms per meter (µg/m3) as an average over 8 hours is the action level.
 Medical surveillance is generally required for all exposures at or above action levels for 30 or more days per year or for employees who are required to wear a respirator for cadmium exposure.
 Warning signs and step-by-step training is required.
 Initial representative full-shift monitoring is required for each job classification and work area.
 Regulated areas must be established for concentrations at or above the PEL.
 Processors are required to have a written plan to deal with emergencies.
 Change rooms with showers are required for exposure at or above the PEL.
-Private industry and military facilities alike are required to meet these stringent regulations which will add cost to working with cadmium processing and parts.
-The use ofcyanide (HCN) solutions in the cadmium-plating process also has an impact on the safety in thework area.
+Private industry and military facilities alike are required to meet these stringent regulations, which will add cost to working with cadmium processing and parts.
+The use of cyanide (HCN) solutions in the cadmium-plating process also has an impact on the safety in the work area.
 A toxic gas would be generated if an acid was inadvertently added to a HCN solution.
-The present OSHA Standard has a short-term exposure limit of 5 milligrams per cubicmeter (mg/m3) of HCN in air, and the Department of Transportation requires labeling to state "Poison A, Poison Gas, and Flammable" on all shipments of cyanide concentrate.
+The present OSHA standard has a short-term exposure limit of 5 milligrams per cubicmeter (mg/m3) of HCN in air, and the Department of Transportation requires labeling to state "Poison A, Poison Gas and Flammable" on all shipments of cyanide concentrate.

 11. Is IVD a surface coating?

 Yes, IVD aluminum coatings are applied to the surface of a part.
 However, it is not limited to line-of-sight applications as is the case for most physical vapor deposition (PVD) coatings.
-Due to the higher pressure, nominally 1 x 10-2 Torr (10 microns), the mean free path for an evaporated aluminum atom to travel before collision with another gaseous atom is small being nominally 0.5 centimeters (about 0.2-inch).
+Due to the higher pressure, nominally 1 x 10-2 Torr (10 microns), the mean free path for an evaporated aluminum atom to travel before collision with another gaseous atom is small being nominally 0.5 centimeters (about 0.2 inches).
 After the collision, the aluminum atom's direction is changed from that prior to the collision.
 The result is a scattering of the aluminum atoms being evaporated out of the boat.
 This action produces a more uniform coating on the substrate than for PVD coatings.
 Also, the scattering allows the backside of the part to be coated.
-Although the coating deposited will be thin, the coating wrap-around due to scattering will completely cover the back of a sheet up to nominally 24" by 24" in an IVD aluminum coater with the part 10 inches above the evaporators.
-This means that small parts do not need to beturned over for coating on their backside.
+Although the coating deposited will be thin, the coating wrap-around, due to scattering, will completely cover the back of a sheet up to nominally 24 inches by 24 inches in an IVD aluminum coater with the part 10 inches above the evaporators.
+This means that small parts do not need to be turned over for coating on their backside.

 12. What is considered a dense coating for IVD?